jqhoogland/rationalia-starter/AF/Courses/AGI Safety Fundamentals.md

 ## Exercises

 1. Autoregressive language modeling involves training a network to predict the next word in a sentence, given the previous words.
 (Since the correct answer for each prediction can be generated automatically from existing training data, this is known as [self-supervised learning](https://amitness.com/2020/05/self-supervised-learning-nlp/), and is the key technique for training cutting-edge language models.)
 In what ways is this the same as, or different from, behavioral cloning?
+	- Instead of sequences of text tokens in an NLP context, behavioral cloning works with sequences of actions in an RL context.
+Beyond that the basic ideas are the same.
+Copy what's already been done.
+	- I'd say the key important differences is that it's much easier to create big datasets for text, less for RL.
 2. Imagine using RHLF, as described in the middle three core readings for this week, to train an AI to perform a complex task like building a castle in Minecraft.
 What sort of problems would you encounter?
+   - The timescales are super long.
+It's one thing if you're teaching a somersault (which is quick).
+Another thing if you're teaching a "castle."
+   - The process is less continuous.
+Hop precedes jump precedes somersault.
+I guess a square precedes scaffold precedes castle, but the branching factor at each stage is substantially higher.
+   - Ties in to the former two: there are far more instrumental goals that might be relevant (e.g., get a diamond pick)
 3. In the first further reading, Stiennon et al. (2020) note that “​​optimizing our reward model eventually leads to sample quality degradation”.
 Look at the corresponding graph, and explain why the curves are shaped that way.
 How could we prevent performance from decreasing so much?
+    - Regularizing with the Kolmogorov Complexity between the new prediction and the old prediction!
 4. If you’re familiar with CIRL (discussed in the last further reading): does it help us address the problems discussed in Christiano (2015)?
 Why or why not?
+   - No it doesn't help.
+Christiano poses the easy goal inference problem: "Given no algorithmic limitations and access to the complete human policy — a lookup table of what a human would do after making any sequence of observations — find any reasonable representation of any reasonable approximation to what that human wants."
+That's an easier situation than CIRL is in where we're both computationally limited & have no perfect lookup table.
+   - CIRL is a way to get closer to a lookup table of human wants.
+It doesn't solve the rest.
 5. Read the further reading by Armstrong about how humans can be assigned any values, then explain: why does reward learning ever work in practice?
+   - I continue to be confused by this example.
+It seems trite and not helpful.
+Reward learning works in practice because we provide a huge number of examples.

 ## Discussion Prompts